Last updated: 27 June 2023

-How to Set Up an App Business in Australia – This guide deals with the legal issues of getting an App developed and setting up a profitable App business.
+How to Start an App Business in Australia – This guide deals with the legal issues of getting an App developed and setting up a profitable App business.

 Starting an App Business can be exciting – you’re enthusiastic, you’ve got a vision for your App and you want to dive straight in, designing and coding.
 In this flurry of activity, the boring business and legal issues often get overlooked.
 But this is actually the best time to consider them and avoid problems like:

 - Not owning your own App source code